GBond/nginx-ingress-openshift-lab/docs/source/lab01.rst

    .. literalinclude :: nginx-ingress-dashboard.yml
       :language: yaml

    Get the dashboard yaml.
-In the terminal window, copy the below text and paste+enter:
+Open the yaml file, and update the app selector to *my-nginx-ingress-controller*:

      .. code-block::